dpc10ster/RJafrocBook/docs/13-froc-paradigm-empirical-plots.md

 *To summarize, AFROC AUC of a guessing observer is zero.* On the other hand, suppose an expert radiologist views screening images and the lesions on diseased cases are very difficult, even for the expert, and the radiologist does not find any of them.
 Being an expert the radiologist successfully screens out non-diseased cases and sees nothing suspicious in any of them – this is a measure of the expertise of the radiologist, not mistaking variants of normal anatomy for false lesions on non-diseased cases.
 Accordingly, the expert radiologist does not report anything, and the operating point is "stuck" at the origin.
 Even in this unusual situation, one would be justified in connecting the origin to (1,1) and claiming area under AFROC is 0.5.
 The extension gives the radiologist credit for not marking any non-diseased case; of course, the radiologist does not get any credit for marking any of the lesions.
 An even better radiologist, who finds and marks some of the lesions, will score higher, and AFROC-AUC will exceed 0.5.
 See TBA §17.7.4 for a software demonstration of this unusual situation.

 ## The weighted-AFROC (wAFROC) plot {#froc-paradigm-wAFROC}
-The AFROC ordinate defined in Eqn. \@ref(eq:froc-paradigm-NLF-LLF2) gives equal importance to every lesion on a case.
+The AFROC ordinate defined in Eqn. \@ref(eq:froc-paradigm-LLFr) gives equal importance to every lesion on a case.
 Therefore, a case with more lesions will have more influence on the AFROC (see TBA Chapter 14 for an explicit demonstration of this fact).
 This is undesirable since each case (i.e., patient) should get equal importance in the analysis.
 As with ROC analysis, one wishes to draw conclusions about the population of cases and each case is regarded as an equally valid sample from the population.
 In particular, one does not want the analysis to be skewed towards cases with greater than average number of lesions. ^[Historical note: the author became aware of how serious this issue could be when a researcher contacted him about using FROC methodology for nuclear medicine bone scan images, where the number of lesions on diseased cases can vary from a few to a hundred!]

 Another issue is that the AFROC assigns equal clinical importance to each lesion in a case.
 Lesion weights were introduced [@RN1385] to allow for the possibility that the clinical importance of finding a lesion might be lesion-dependent [@RN1966].
 For example, it is possible that a highly visible lesion is less clinically important than a less visible one, and the figure-of-merit should give more importance to the less visible one.
 Clinical importance in this context could be the mortality associated with the specific lesion type, which can be obtained from epidemiological studies [@desantis2011breast].
 Let $W_{k_2 l_2} \geq 0$ denote the weight (i.e., clinical importance) of lesion $l_2$ in diseased case $k_2$ (since weights are only applicable to diseased cases, one can, without ambiguity, drop the case-level and location-level truth subscripts, i.e., $W_{k_2 2 l_2 2}$ would be superfluous).
 For each diseased case $k_2 2$ the weights are subject to the constraint: